remodlai/Flowise/docs/documentation/handoff/07_file_storage/file_metadata_manager.md

 3. **Include meaningful metadata**: Use the metadata field to store additional information about files, such as descriptions, tags, and other attributes.

-4. **Use virtual paths for organization**: Use virtual paths to organize files in a hierarchical structure for better user experience.
+4. **Use path tokens for organization**: Use path tokens to organize files in a hierarchical structure for better user experience and more efficient querying.

 5. **Handle errors properly**: Catch and handle `StorageError` instances appropriately, providing meaningful error messages to users.